Keshav1707/AutoCompleteAPI/Approach.md

 - **Optimized Prefix Expansion**: Use a priority queue to explore promising prefixes first.
 - **Dynamic Delay Adjustment**: Adjust delay based on observed `429` responses.

-This documentation provides a structured understanding of the approach and its effectiveness. 🚀